lazarbogdan99/grade-calculator/README.md

 # grade-calculator.
-This is a simple java program
+This is a simple java program that calculates the grades of a student.OOP